 How To Use Usnea Tincture

-1. Dilute one dropperful in a small amount of water and take 2-3x daily to treat lung infections, sinus, infections, strep throat, etc. Can be used up to 6x daily for acute conditions.
+1. Dilute one dropper in a small amount of water and take the tincture about every 4 hours to treat lung infections, sinus infections, strep throat, staph, etc. It can be used up to 6x daily for acute conditions.

 Have you ever made usnea tincture before?
 What do you use it for?
 Please share in the comments!